A Unified Graphical Criterion for Characterizing the Causal Interpretation of Partial Regression Coefficients in Linear Structural Equation Models: Appendix

-\begin{proof}[Proof of Theorem \ref{thm: Necessity almost everywhere}] Here, we follow the notation used in the proof of Theorem \ref{thm: selective-door criterion}.
-Since the sufficiency follows from Theorem \ref{thm: selective-door criterion}, we prove the necessity for almost all parameter points.
-In the proof of Theorem \ref{thm: selective-door criterion}, the following representation is proved.
+\begin{proof}[Proof of Theorem~\ref{thm:Necessity almost everywhere}] Here, we follow the notation used in the proof of Theorem~\ref{thm:selective-door criterion}.
+Since the sufficiency follows from Theorem~\ref{thm:selective-door criterion}, we prove the necessity for almost all parameter points.
+In the proof of Theorem~\ref{thm:selective-door criterion}, the following representation of biases is proved.

-Since the Lebesgue measure of the set of parameter points defined by algebraic equation constraints on the parameters is zero, it suffices to show that these biases do not vanish identically, independently of the parameter values.
+Since any subset of the parameter space defined by nontrivial algebraic equation constraints has Lebesgue measure zero, it suffices to show that these biases do not vanish identically as functions of the parameters.
 In particular, if each $\tau_{pq \mid do(\bm{S}_2 \setminus \{X_q\})}$ vanishes identically, then the first condition of the selective-door criterion has to be satisfied.
-Therefore, it is sufficient to show that each $\tau_{ip \mid do(\bm{S}_1 \setminus \{X_p\})}$ does not vanish identically.
+Therefore, it is sufficient to show that each $\tilde{\gamma}_{ip\mid \bm{S}_1\setminus\{X_p\}}$ does not vanish identically.